How to Reduce PDF Size with Adobe Acrobat

 Step 2.
 Resize PDF

-Click on "File" and go to "Optimize"; here, you'll see a slider control for selecting output quality and a real-time preview of your final file size after optimization.
+Click on "Tool" and go to "Compress"; here, you'll see a slider control for selecting output quality and a real-time preview of your final file size after optimization.
 Once you're comfortable with the quality setting, just hit "Optimize" to reduce the file size.
 You will be prompted to save the file - modify the name slightly so you maintain the original PDF as-is.

 And that's all there is to it - no fussing with raster compression, downsamples, and other technical bits.
 Compared to most other PDF editors, PDFelement has one of the most user-friendly interfaces in its software segment because of its intuitive and uncluttered design.